sydsimon/daily-pennsylvanian-headline-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+## Scraper Modifications

+This scraper was modified to be scrape the DP Multmedia Headline.
+The first update that was made was changing the URL that we requested access to.
+I also changed the target_element to class = "medium-link" to correspond to the correct headline html code. finally I change the daily event monitor to "data/daily_pennsylvanian_multimedia_headlines.json.json" to create a new file which stores the data.